Stuck with what sample size you need to use for your survey? Check out this handy guide for everything you need to know!

 Sample size considerations

 Analysis needed: The type of analysis you want to run will dictate the type of study you want to run.
-At Attest we have a Van Westendorp pricing template you can use here.
-This type of study typically needs a decent sample size (at least n=300) to give you some confidence and robustness in the results.

 Is it feasible: Particularly where you are targeting a more niche audience, get in touch with the Customer Research Team with any queries.